mna/agora/doc/wiki/getting-started.md

 ### Agora is dynamically-typed

 This means that variables, parameters and functions (the return value) have no types, only *values* have a type.
-The following types are supported:
+The following value types are supported:

 * String, i.e. `"hello, I'm a string!"`
 * Number, i.e. `17` or `3.1415`